 The primary purpose of geomembranes is, containment of hazardous wastes, stabilize earth, secure landfills, store water and in the prevention of liquid contamination.

-At Ocean Global, India, we manufacture highly flexible HDPE geomembranes that are easy to work with, have a long-lasting life, and, most importantly, are aquatic safe.
+At Ocean Global, India, we manufacture highly flexible High-Density Polyethylene geomembranes that are easy to work with, have a long-lasting life, and, most importantly, are aquatic safe.

 Our waterproof geomembranes meet and exceed the critical challenges of liquid containment.
 Our Geomembrane covers are durable and highperformance membranes.